nfdi-de/section-metadata-wg-onto/recommendations/D_Development_Best_Practices/README.md

 ---
 layout: objective
+title:
-title: Objective D - NFDI's Best Practices for Terminology Development and Publishing
+  Objective D - NFDI's Best Practices for Terminology Development and Publishing
-permalink: /objectives/D/
+permalink: /objective/D/
 epic: 31
 ---

+The goal of Objective D is to create and continuously update a collaborative resource that captures evolving best practices, standards, and tools that should be considered when tackling terminology development projects within the NFDI.
+This living document will: Provide a glossary of key terms and definitions in the field of terminology engineering; Offer practical how-to's and guidelines for applying international standards, such as the OBO principles and SSSOM;
+Introduce common and open tools and approaches, including ODK, MOD-profiles, design patterns and terminology hosting, to facilitate and harmonize terminology development; Document and share best practices and examples of successful terminology development projects, after they have been informed and discussed within the working group via the regular communication channels; Ultimately, Serve as a living document, regularly updated to reflect new developments and advancements in the field of terminology engineering.

 ## Target audience